Course DetailsClick here to view course map

 Race Course Details & Restrictions

-There will be NO bags allowed on this year’s course.
+There will be NO bags allowed on the course.
 You will have the opportunity to leave all belongings at gear check located at Louisville Slugger Field.
 Camel Backs & Water Bags will be allowed.

 Absolutely no participant is allowed on the course prior to 7:30 a.m.
 (EDT).
 Any participant on the racecourse before 7:30 a.m. will be disqualified and asked to leave the racecourse.
 The following are strictly prohibited at all times: